-Ask yourself: Can I get that new job or job with what I know and without studying anything else?
+Ask yourself: Can I get that new job with what I know and without studying anything else?

 If the answer is “yes”, go ahead, Go for it!